FactorBackup/factor-1/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Flowercoin on your native platform.
+The following are some helpful notes on how to run Litedash on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Flowercoin-Qt.
+You need the Qt4 run-time libraries to run Litedash-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4